Blogging tips, tools and timely updates for blogging baby boomers and jonesers

-How Do You Delete Your Wordpress.com Blog?
+How Do You Delete Your WordPress.com Blog?

-A very good boomer buddy asked me this question today, “Rosie, how do I delete my Wordpress.com blog.?”
+A very good boomer buddy asked me this question today, “Rosie, how do I delete my WordPress.com blog.?”
 Actually, she stumbled on this site she started a very long time ago and had forgotten all about it.
 Of course, my desire is for her to try and develop it with the idea behind why she started it in the first place.
 It can have several good practice points.

-But in case there is someone else reading this that has an old Wordpress.com blog hanging out there is cyberspace.
+But in case there is someone else reading this that has an old WordPress.com blog hanging out there is cyberspace.
 This is what you do:

 • Sign into your dashbroad